-- Observe that a simple equation in z-domain results in an infinite sequence of samples. - The figures below depict the signal in time (left) and the ROC, shown with the shaded area, within the z -plane.
+- Observe that a simple rational equation in z-domain corresponds to an infinite sequence of samples in time-domain. - The figures below depict the signal in time (left) for $|\gamma| < 1$ and the ROC, shown with the shaded area, within the z -plane.